 Triggers are specific persons, places, or activities that make you feel like smoking.
 Knowing your smoking triggers can help you learn to deal with them.

-Cravings are short but intense urges to smoke.
-They usually only last a few minutes.
-Plan ahead and come up with a list of short activities you can do when you get a craving.
+Cravings are intense urges to smoke.
+Every craving is temporary, so find healthy ways to distract yourself until it passes.
+Plan ahead and come up with a list of activities you can do when you get a craving.

 Find Ways to Handle Nicotine Withdrawal